hailegiorgis16/ETS0607-15/README.md

  The pop() method removes and returns the value associated with a specified key from a dictionary.
 This is useful when you need to both retrieve and remove an item from a dictionary in one operation.
 # popitem()
  The popitem() method is used to remove and return the last inserted key-value pair from a dictionary.
+# setdefault()
+ The setdefault() method in Python is used to get the value of a key in a dictionary.
+If the key doesn't exist, it inserts the key with a specified default value and returns that default value.